tuguzD/obsidian-plug-in-pack/README.md

 - [Canvas Links](https://github.com/aqav/obsidian-canvas-links) – display links between `Canvas` and `Markdown` file types inside a new menu
 - [Canvas MindMap](https://github.com/Quorafind/Obsidian-Canvas-MindMap) – add new controls to work with `Canvas` elements as a mindmap tree-like structure
 - [Canvas Minimap](https://github.com/ifree/Obsidian-canvas-minimap) – add minimap that helps to navigate and get an overview of the canvas
-- [Optimize Canvas Connections](https://github.com/felixchenier/obsidian-optimize-canvas-connections) – reconnect notes using their nearest edges to prevent “messy-looking”canvas
+- [Optimize Canvas Connections](https://github.com/felixchenier/obsidian-optimize-canvas-connections) – reconnect notes using their nearest edges to prevent “messy-looking” canvas
 - [Search in Canvas](https://github.com/quorafind/obsidian-search-in-canvas) – search in canvas contents for text and highlight found entries